Mt. Olympus Water & Theme Park: Mt. Olympus Water and Theme Park

 The Lost City of Atlantis, a three-acre outdoor water park area, opened in 2012.
 Atlantis features seven new slides from WhiteWater West, a monster dump bucket and a 120' geyser, built at a cost of $3.5 million.

 Hades received a major renovation in 2013, adding a 360-degree inversion and the coaster was renamed Hades 360.
 "The Manticore", a vertical swing ride, was added to the park in 2015.
 "The Great Pool of Delphi", a 27,000 square foot swimming pool containing 500,000 gallons of water, was added in 2016.
 The pool was advertised as the largest swimming pool in Wisconsin Dells, the "waterpark capital of the world".
 The cost of this addition was $4 million.

 In 2019, Mount Olympus representatives announced at the IAAPA Expo their purchase of a new Slidewheel waterslide for the 2021 season.
-Named Hercules, the slide would consist of a perpetually rotating wheel in which rafts would be dispatched into every 30 seconds, and move through the knot of slide tunnels akin to a massive hamster wheel.
+Tentatively named Hercules, the slide would consist of a perpetually rotating wheel in which rafts would be dispatched into every 30 seconds, and move through the knot of slide tunnels akin to a massive hamster wheel.
 However, the impact of the COVID-19 pandemic in 2020 halted plans to install the slide in time for the 2021 season.
-The renamed Medusa's Slidewheel was formally announced on August 6, 2021, and is currently on track to open within the Indoor Waterpark area for the 2022 season.
-The slidewheel will be accompanied by a brand-new indoor waterpark expansion, with a general pool named Serpent's Pool.
+The renamed Medusa's Slidewheel was formally announced on August 6, 2021, and opened within the Indoor Waterpark area for the 2022 season.
+The Slidewheel's addition also brought about an expansion to the indoor waterpark, with a general pool named Serpent's Pool.